DaradiciLevente/yoRadio_on_JC4827W543C/README.md

 Just upload the code to the microcontroller and connect a speaker to the audio output of the board.

 Attention!
 The audio output has the smaller connector!
-(SH 1.0) The connector has 2P and I bought it from here: https://www.aliexpress.com/item/32921127444.html This connector is perfect for audio output.
+(SH 1.0) The connector has 2P and I bought it from [here](https://www.aliexpress.com/item/32921127444.html) This connector is perfect for audio output.

 The display has beautiful colors and wide viewing angles.